On1yTwentyCharacters/AP-CSA-Work/FRQ solutions/Q1/README.md

 # 2024 Question 1

 ## This question is about...
+ - Creating a simulation of a birdfeeder and how much food is eaten each day

 ## Struggles with this question...
+ - Figuring out the 5% chance for a bear to come across and eat all the food
 ## Prior experiences that helped...
+ - Using `(int) (Math.random() * (insert number here))` to generate a random integer from 0 to whatever number is in the parenthesis
 ## What I learned by doing this question...
+ - How to use `Math.random()` effectively